jasonzhao371/DeepOCR/README.md

-#                                                                                    DeepOCR
-## a multi-species deep learning-based framework for accurate identification of open chromatin regions in livestock
+# DeepOCR: a multi-species deep learning-based framework for accurate identification of open chromatin regions in livestock

 ## INSTALLATION